keptn/lifecycle-toolkit/docs/content/en/docs/implementing/slo/_index.md

 In each AnalysisValueTemplate we store the query for the analysis of the SLI.
 You must define a [KeptnMetricsProvider](../yaml-crd-ref/metricsprovider.md) resource for each instance of each data provider you are using.
-The template will refer to that provider and query it.
+The template refers to that provider and queries it.

 Let's consider the following Analysis: